-Contractual Training - primarily technical training that includes Wastewater Treatment and Maintenance, Water and Sewer Services Certification programs.
-This training also includes classes on occupational safety and the installation and operation of new equipment and processes.
+Contractual Training - primarily technical training that includes Wastewater Treatment and Maintenance, and Water and Sewer Services Certification programs.
+This training also includes classes on occupational safety and the installation and operation of new equipment and processes in support of the Internal Improvement Plan.

 In-house Training - courses designed and implemented by Authority training personnel.
-In-house training focuses on providing non-technical mandatory courses, basic skills development and skill enhancement courses, and general computer training for standard software applications.
+In-house training focuses on providing non-technical mandatory courses, basic skills development and enhancement courses, and general computer training for standard software applications.
 In-house training comprises courses that involve all or a large number of Authority employees.
 Another component of in-house training is WASA's tuition reimbursement program.